sudhanshubhawsar-dev/LearnPython-for-DataScience/README.md

 # LearnPython-for-DataScience
-Here we add all my python learnings that is require for Data Science
+Here we add all my python learnings that is require for Data Science!